ytatus94/Real_Lepton_Efficiency/README.md

 # Real_Lepton_Efficiency
 This is the new real lepton efficiency framework.

+v06.
+Add skim
+1. Add yt_skim in LinkDef.h
+2. Add new skim class: yt_skim.
+3. Overload fill_electrons, fill_muons, and fill_jets for data and MC in ytEventSelection.
+4. Add weight calculation methods in ytEventSelection.

 v05.
 Add retrieve.py
 1. Add retrieve.py to retrieve files from condor or grid.